gallochris/cbb-docs/hugo_source/content/four-factors/05-getting-to-the-foul-line.md

 This calculation takes free throw makes and divides them by the total number of field goal attempts.

-Using the same Kentucky example above, the Wildcats made 649 free throws over 37 games in the 2017-2018 season.
+Using the same UCF example above, the Golden Knights made 442 free throws over 33 games in the 2018-2019 season.

-Using this calculation, Kentucky's free throw rate was 30.7.
+Using this calculation, Kentucky's free throw rate was 25.1.

-`FTRate = 649 / 2115 = 0.3069 * 100`
+`FTRate = 442 / 1763 = 0.2507 * 100`

-**Important**: This calculation \(makes\) is significantly lower than using attempts, 44.0 versus 30.7 in the Kentucky example.
+**Important**: This calculation \(makes\) is significantly lower than using attempts, 45.3 versus 25.1 in the UCF example.